adithirgis/pollucheck/include.md

 **Is the theme of the application customizable?**
-*No, the theme of the app is not customizable, if you have any suggestions and resources, please PR in the github repo link provided above.*
+*No, the theme of the app is not customizable, if you have any suggestions and resources, please Pull Request in the github repo link provided above.*

 ### Summary

 **What is the naming convention of the file downloaded?**
-*The data downloaded in this tab will have an extension of
+*The data downloaded in this tab will have an suffix of \_average.csv.*
-\_average.csv*.

 ### Summary Plots

-**What is does data availability plot indicate?**
+**What does data availability plot indicate?**
-*The data availability plot shows the available daily data for each parameter.*
+*The data availability plot shows the available percentage of daily data points for each parameter.*

 **How to read the box plots?**
 *A boxplot is a way to show a [five-number